John Hockenberry: Media criticism

 In 2005 he wrote a scathing review of the Academy Award-winning film Million Dollar Baby called "And the Loser Is..."
 The review was submitted to a disability website with the title "Million Dollar Bigot" as an exclusive feature.
 The essay was discussed in news articles globally, and Hockenberry was interviewed about it on FAIR's weekly news show Counterspin.
 A short documentary film was made, also called Million Dollar Bigot, completed on July 13, 2005, featuring Hockenberry as well as many other disability activists.

 Hockenberry wrote in the January 2008 Technology Review magazine that on the Sunday after the September 11 attacks he was pitching stories on the origins of al Qaeda and Islamic fundamentalism.
 He wrote that then-NBC programming chief Jeff Zucker, who came into a meeting Hockenberry was having with Dateline executive producer David Corvo, said Dateline should instead focus on the firefighters and perhaps ride along with them à la COPS, a Fox reality series.
 According to Hockenberry, Zucker said "that he had no time for any subtitled interviews with jihadists raging about Palestine."
 Hockenberry has further claimed that General Electric, NBC's parent company, discouraged him from talking to the Bin Laden family about their estranged family member.
 Hockenberry says that he asked GE, which does business with the Bin Laden family company, to help him get in contact with them.
 Instead, a PR executive called Hockenberry's hotel room in Saudi Arabia and read him a statement about how GE didn't see its "valuable business relationship" with the Bin Laden Group as having anything to do with Dateline.
 In another instance, Hockenberry claimed a story he did about a Weather Underground member would not appear on the Sunday edition of Dateline unless the 1960s family drama American Dreams, which followed Dateline in the schedule at the time, did a show about "protesters or something."

 Personal life

 Hockenberry is divorced from Alison Craiglow, whom he married in 1995.
 They have five children, including two sets of twins: Zoe, Olivia, Regan, Zachary, and Ajax.

-Hockenberry was previously married to Chris Todd.
+Hockenberry met his first wife, Chris Todd, when he was in physical rehabilitation and she a manager at the facility.
 The couple had no children, and divorced in 1984.